taranis-ai/taranis.ai/content/en/docs/admin/collectors.md

 ## RT Collector
-RT Collector enables Taranis AI to collect data from a user-defined RT instance.
+RT Collector enables Taranis AI to collect data from a user-defined [Request Tracker](https://bestpractical.com/request-tracker) instance.

 * Required fields:
   * **BASE_URL**: Base URL of the RT instance (e.g. `localhost`).
   * **RT_TOKEN**: User token for the RT instance.

 * Optional fields:
+  * ADDITIONAL_HEADERS
-  * **TLP_LEVEL**
+  * TLP_LEVEL

 ## Digest Splitting
 Digest Splitting is a feature that allows the user to split all available URLs in the located element into individual News Items.
 The Digest Splitting Limit is the maximum number of URLs that will be split into individual News Items.
 If the limit is reached, the remaining URLs are dropped.
-The Digest Splitting Limit is set to 30 by default but can be adjusted by the administrator.
-It is generally recommended to keep the limit low to avoid overloading the system, which could lead to unsuccessful gathering.
+The Digest Splitting Limit is set to 30 News Items by default but can be adjusted by the administrator.
+Useful in case of timeouts during collection of too many News Items.

+## Browser Mode
-[Simple Web Collector](#simple-web-collector) will fail if the web page content is only available with JavaScript.
-Switching to the Selenium based "Web Collector" will allow parsing JavaScript based websites, but as of right now "Web Collector" does not support Digest Splitting.
+Collectors will fail if the web page content is only available with JavaScript.
+In that case it is possible to turn on the **Browser Mode**.
+All requests will have JavaScript enabled, therefore, it is slower and can use more resources.